reproducible-reporting/stepup-core/docs/getting_started/script_single.md

     driver()
 ```

-- The `info` function provides the necessary data to implement the planning of the running of script.
+- The `info` function provides the necessary data to implement
+  the planning of the execution of the script.
-  It is executed when calling the script as `./script.py plan`
+  It is executed when calling the script as `./script.py plan`.

-- The `run` function is called to perform the useful work and is executed when running he script with `./script.py run`.
+- The `run` function is called to perform the useful work and
+  is executed when running the script with `./script.py run`.

 Note that the `run` function can have any argument defined in the dictionary return by `info`,
 but it does not have to specify all of them.
-The argument list of `run` may also contain less arguments (or even none at all).
+The argument list of `run` may also contain fewer arguments (or even none at all).

 ## Example